apache/mesos/docs/persistent-volume.md

 The user receives one of the following HTTP responses:

-* `200 OK`: Success (the volumes have been destroyed).
+* `200 OK`: Request accepted (see below).
 * `400 BadRequest`: Invalid arguments (e.g., missing parameters).
 * `401 Unauthorized`: Unauthenticated request.
 * `403 Forbidden`: Unauthorized request.
 * `409 Conflict`: Insufficient resources to destroy the volumes.

-Note that a single `/destroy-volumes` request can destroy multiple persistent volumes, but all of the volumes must be on the same slave.
+A single `/destroy-volumes` request can destroy multiple persistent volumes, but all of the volumes must be on the same slave.

+Note that when `200 OK` is returned by this endpoint, it does __not__ mean that the persistent volumes have been destroyed successfully.
+Instead, this return code indicates that the destroy operation has been validated successfully by the master.
+The request is then forwarded asynchronously to the Mesos slave where the persistent volumes are located.
+That asynchronous message may not be delivered or destroying the volumes at the slave might fail, in which case no volumes will be destroyed.
+To determine if a destroy operation has succeeded, the user can examine the state of the appropriate Mesos slave (e.g., via the slave's `/state` HTTP endpoint).

 ### Programming with Persistent Volumes